reinardhz/project-split-file/README.md

 ### How to use

-First of all, make sure that you have java 8 installed in your computer.
+First of all, make sure that you have java minimum version 8 installed in your computer.
 To make sure java is installed properly is to open terminal or command line application then execute:

 ```